United States Marine Corps Aviation: Branches

+The Air Warfare Systems Assault Support (AWS–AS) sustains and enhances MAGTF warfighting capabilities.
+Marine Assault Support aviation must thrive at sea and in forward, isolated, austere locations while fully integrating into the Naval Expeditionary and Joint Networks.
+AWS-AS will ensure the MAGTF is able to conduct combat assault support, air delivery, aerial refueling, air evacuation, tactical recovery of aircraft and personnel, and air logistical support missions within the competition continuum against a peer adversary.

+The Air Warfare Systems TACAIR (AWS-TACAIR) sustains and enhances MAGTF warfighting capabilities.
+Marine TACAIR must thrive at sea and in forward, isolated, austere locations while fully integrating into the Naval Expeditionary and Joint Networks.
+AWS-TACAIR will ensure the MAGTF is able to conduct offensive air support, anti-air warfare, electronic warfare and provide multi-sensor aerial, maritime and terrestrial targeting and coordination within the competition continuum against a peer adversary.

+The Air Warfare Systems Unmanned Aerial Systems (AWS–UAS) sustains and enhances MAGTF warfighting capabilities.
+Marine unmanned aviation must thrive in forward, isolated, austere locations while fully integrating into the Naval Expeditionary and Joint Networks.
+AWS-UAS ensures the MAGTF provides multi-sensor aerial, maritime and terrestrial looking early warning; provides identification, tracking, targeting and coordination for offensive air support and ground and ship based long range strike; as well as be inherently strike capable within the competition continuum against a peer adversary.

 Squadrons

 The basic tactical and administrative unit of United States Marine Corps aviation is the squadron.
 Fixed wing and tilt-rotor aircraft squadrons are denoted by the letter "V", which comes from the French verb "Voler" (to fly).
 Rotary wing (helicopter) squadrons use "H." Squadrons flying lighter than air vehicles (balloons), which were active from World War I to 1943, were indicated by the letter "Z" in naval squadron designation.
 Marine squadrons are noted by the second letter "M." Squadron numbering is not linear, as some were numbered in ascending order, and others took numbers from the wing or the ship to which they were assigned.
 From 1920 to 1941, Marine flying squadrons were identified by one digit numbers.
 This changed on 1 July 1941 when all existing squadrons were redesignated to a three-digit system.
 The first two numbers were meant to identify the squadron's parent group, but with the rapid expansion during the war and frequent transfer of squadrons, this system fell apart.